cozy/cozy-docs/src/documents/host/install.html.md

 Exit your container.
-Now that it's set up, you should disable the LXC webpanel since it's a security risk.
+Now that it's set up, you should disable the LXC webpanel since, it's a security risk.

 ```bash
 sudo service lwp stop